Auto Hail Dents: Hail Damage Repair for Your Vehicle

 Hail damage refers to the small-to-medium-sized dents, dings, or cracks that result when hailstones slam into your vehicle.
 Depending on the storm, these impacts can range from nearly invisible pockmarks to deep, baseball-sized impressions.
 Even a brief hailstorm can cause dozens or hundreds of dents in minutes.

-What makes hail damage especially troublesome is that it’s not always obvious.
+What makes hail damaged vehicles especially troublesome is that the full extend of damage is not always obvious.
 Under certain lighting, you might not see the dents until weeks later.
 And by then, oxidation and moisture can set in, leading to rust beneath the surface.

 Hail Damage Repair Options